Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_monitoring/_index.md

     ![Screenshot showing created alerts](./20.png)

-    > **NOTE: This is just a small example of Azure Monitor alerts, which are based on log queries and log analytics workspace metrics.
-You may need to adjust alerts thresholds to your environment expected behaviour.**
+    > **Note:** This is just a small example of Azure Monitor alerts, which are based on log queries and log analytics workspace metrics.
+You may need to adjust alerts thresholds to your environment expected behavior.

 ## Deploying the Log Analytics Agent and the Dependency Agent